Review | Rocking beds and pillows that nudge when you snore: Tech wants into your bed

 There’s also a growing niche of brainwave-reading devices, such as the $500 Dreem.
 This lightweight cap tracks your brain activity, heart, respiration and movement.
 You can use the data as feedback for breathing and relaxation exercises.
 And Dreem also touts the ability to emit “sound stimulations” while you’re in deep sleep, improving its quality.

-Not surprisingly, the doctors I spoke were most skeptical about brain gadgets, though they hadn’t reviewed them personally.
+Not surprisingly, the doctors with whom I spoke were most skeptical about brain gadgets, though they hadn’t reviewed them personally.